openPMD/openPMD-standard/STANDARD.md

 Mesh Based Records
 ------------------

-Mesh based records such as discretized fields shall be represented as homogenous records, usually in a N-dimensional matrix.
+Mesh based records such as discretized fields shall be represented as homogeneous records, usually in a N-dimensional matrix.

 ### Required Attributes for each `mesh record`